VRI-UFPR/PICCE-API/README.md

 Prisma schema loaded from prisma/schema.prisma Datasource "db": PostgreSQL database "vri_picce", schema "public" at "localhost:5432"`.

-### 6. Start the API:
+### 5. Start the API:

--   Start the API running its compiled entry point located in dist/app.js, using the following command:
+-   Start the API running with nodemon, using the following command:

 ```
-	node dist/app.js
+	npm start
 ```

 -   Your API should now be up and running, accessible locally, if the message `Server running on port 3000` was displayed.